Legal Jargon #

 Omnia membri fellanto - All cocks must be sucked – quoted from Life Sentence by Christie Blanchard, courtesy of researcher Kirsten Smith’s contact with Alban Walsh of Newfoundland.
 It uses the rare form of future imperative that is used only for legal/court documents.

 All communication has a purpose and composers will attempt to fulfil that purpose by using a variety of techniques that will achieve their aim.

 Two main purposes for lawyers are to inform or to persuade.
 The adversarial system encourages the latter purpose, so each side will attempt to undermine the opposing point of view by any ploy available.

 The greatest distortions come about because Judges have discretionary powers to control which evidence is admissible.
 They also have the prerogative of weighing the force of all evidence.
-To maintain trust and confidence in the legal system, this privilege needs to be exercised cautiously.
+To maintain trust and confidence in the legal system, this privilege needs to be exercised cautiously, credibly and responsibly.

 Broadly speaking we can identify and categorise these techniques in order to discriminate between rational objective responses and emotive, confidence tricks.

 We know that truth can be free; but bullshit - spin can be very expensive.
 Good language lies entirely in its relationship to the truth.
 Honest words represent reality, while guile can be deceptive.

 Poets pride themselves in expressing the essence of reality, while advertising, propaganda and ideology engages in perception management to distort reality by glamourising or demonising facades or appearances.

 Much of the communication we are exposed to is deliberately persuasive and justifies using any means at its disposal to convince us their cause is just.
 Extreme forms of persuasion are called propaganda.

 As recipients of information we have to be vigilant and cluey so we do not become victims of propaganda.